sinequa/sba-angular/docs/gettingstarted/server-setup.md

 ## Apps

-In order to work, an SBA needs a named **App** configuration object to exist on the Sinequa server.
+In order to work, an SBA needs a named **App** configuration to exist on the Sinequa server.
-This object is the entry point which references all the [**Web Services**](#web-services) that the SBA will use.
+This configuration is the entry point which references all the [**Web Services**](#web-services) that the SBA will use.
 It is also where the (optional) **authentication providers** are specified.
 The App can also contain **configuration** (in JSON format) which may be passed to the Angular application.
 Finally, the App can be restricted to specific **Users and Groups**, rather than being open to all.

-The list of Apps can be found in the administration interface under *Search-Base Applications > Apps*:
+The list of Apps can be found in the administration interface under *Search-Based Applications > Apps*:

 ![List of Apps]({{site.baseurl}}assets/gettingstarted/admin-apps.png)
 *List of applications in the Sinequa server administration* {: .text-center }

 In this form, a new App may be created by clicking on the *New empty SBA* button, or using a *New app (Wizard)* button, which lets you duplicate an existing App.

 The **name of the App** is important, as it will be used by the Angular application to request data via the Web Services.
 The configuration of an App specifies the **list of Web Services** available for this App.